Stocks' correction coming? Not that again

 “I would like to see the VIX around 17 just because it tends to have a significant pop when there is bad news at current levels,” Frederick said, adding that “frankly” there isn’t that much negative news out there.

-Further evidence of the market’s bullish sentiment: The S&P 400 Midcap Index .MID has popped above the 1,000 mark, an area of strong resistance since last year, according to Ryan Detrick, a senior technical strategist with Schaeffer’s Investment Research, in Cincinnati.
+Further evidence of the market’s bullish sentiment: The S&P 400 midcap index .MID has popped above the 1,000 mark, an area of strong resistance since last year, according to Ryan Detrick, senior technical strategist with Schaeffer’s Investment Research, in Cincinnati.

 “It’s a big area of resistance, but we have moved above this.
 If we manage to stay here, then the strength in the overall market will advance further,” Detrick said.